chieffancypants/angular-hotkeys/README.md

 angular.module('myApp', ['ngRoute', 'cfp.hotkeys']);
 ```

 Behind the scenes, I'm using the [Mousetrap](https://github.com/ccampbell/mousetrap) library to manage the key bindings.
 Check out the docs there for more information on what kind of key combinations can be used.
+This library is included in the files from the `build` directory, so there is no need to install and include Mousetrap separately.

 #### Binding hotkeys in controllers: